build-trust/ockam/README.md

 It is possible to describe a route where the first hop is a TCP connection and the second hop is also a TCP connection.
-Or a different route where the first hop is bluetooth connection, the second hop is TCP connection, and the third hop is a UDP connection and so on.
+Or a different route where the first hop is a bluetooth connection, the second hop a TCP connection, and the third hop a UDP connection and so on.

 This enables end-to-end [Secure Channels](#secure-channels) over complex, multi-hop, multi-protocol routes.
 It also enables en-route encrypted messages